|

 without the need of invasive monitoring.

-In less obvious cases, it is reasonable to
+In less obvious cases, it is

-the diagnosis post-hoc (“trial and
+confirm or reject the diagnosis post-hoc

-error”).
-For example, if our above
+example, if our above patient had also a

-artery disease, one should think of
+history of coronary artery disease, one

-myocardial dysfunction as a contributor to
+should think of myocardial dysfunction as a

-the hypotension.
-Volume resuscitation could
+contributor to the hypotension.
+Volume

-still be a reasonable initial step.
+resuscitation could still be a reasonable

-As patients develop complex problems during
+As patients develop complex

-a prolonged ICU course, the etiology
+problems during a prolonged ICU course,

-of hypotension becomes be more and more
+the etiology of hypotension becomes be more

-difficult to sort out, thus requiring
+and more difficult to sort out, thus

-invasive monitoring.
+requiring invasive monitoring.

 Table 2.